mihirphalke1/basic-python-projects/README.md

-# Description of each program!
+# Description of each program

 This collection features a variety of Python programs that I've created while learning from Angela Yu's Python Course to sharpen my programming skills.
 Each program highlights different aspects of Python!